DEPORTATION OF PERSONS LIKELY TO QUALIFY FOR

 to be used for offering citizenship to

-Here is another cyber-sermon laying out some likely criteria:
+Here is another on-line essay laying out some likely criteria:

 2. LIKELY REQUIREMENTS FOR EARNING U.S. CITIZENSHIP.